The SEO Framework · KB

 Published on January 10, 2026

-The SEO Bar is a colored horizontal bar that appears in your post and page lists.
+The SEO Bar is a colored horizontal bar that appears in your post and page lists — a feature unique to TSF.
 It gives you an at-a-glance overview of how well each page is optimized for search engines.
 Each colored segment represents a different SEO assessment.

 You can hover over any segment to see detailed information about that assessment.
 The SEO Bar also supports full keyboard navigation — press Tab ⇥ to move between segments and read their assessments via screen readers.